This exchange traded fund gives investors an opportunity to invest in a range of globally diverse companies involved in renewable energy.

 It is an index fund and tracks the S&P Global Clean Energy Index which is made up of 30 of the worlds leading companies in the clean energy sector.

-The fund was added to my green portfolio last March, shortly after I put my index funds under the spotlight and decided to move my portfolio away from fossil fuels.
-My initial purchase price was 433p and later in the year I topped up my holding at 490p and topped up a third time last week at 435p.
+The fund was added to my green portfolio in March 2019, shortly after I put my index funds under the spotlight and decided to move my portfolio away from fossil fuels.
+My initial purchase price was 433p and I topped up my holding during the Covid sell-off last March at 435p.
 The shares are held in my SIPP drawdown and also my ISA with AJ Bell Youinvest.

 The ETF fund holdings include :

-Enphase (6.6%) a global energy technology company and the worlds leading supplier of solar microinverters.
-These connect solar generation, storage and management on one intelligent platform.
-The shares are listed on the US Nasdaq exchange and have grown quickly over the past year from $9 to currently $32.
+Enphase (5.8%) a global energy technology company and the worlds leading supplier of solar microinverters. these connect solar generation, storage and management on one intelligent platform.

-Solaredge Technologies (5.5%) another Nasdaq-listed US company providing inverter solutions across all segments of the solar PV market.
-Over the past year the stock has risen from $38 to currently $79.
+Solaredge Technologies (3.7%) another Nasdaq-listed US company providing inverter solutions across all segments of the solar PV market.

-Vestas Wind (6.5%) one I also hold as a stand-alone in my portfolio
+Vestas Wind (4.1%) and Orsted (4.1%) both of which I also hold as stand-alone holdings in my green portfolio.

-The fund had a good run over the past year reaching a high point of 620p in mid February but was obviously affected by the global sell-off and the share price dropped back around 30%.
-At the current price of 439p my total return has been -5.0% for the year including dividends of 8.2p which is a yield of just below 2.0% and subject to exchange fluctuations.
+The fund had an amazing run over the past year moving from £4.00 last March and reaching a high point of £14.00 in mid February 2021 but there has been a significant pull-back over recent weeks with the share price falling back around 30%.
+At the current price of 985p my total return has been 127% for the year including dividends of 5.7p which gives a yield of 0.6% and subject to exchange fluctuations.

-The global renewable energy sector is likely to see continued growth over the coming decade as the world attempts to address the climate crisis and move to curb carbon emissions.
+I am hoping the set back in recent weeks is a temporary correction after such a good run but this is an emerging sector and I am prepared for some further volatility.
+However, over the longer term, my view is that the global renewable energy sector is likely to see continued growth as the world attempts to address the climate crisis and move to curb carbon emissions.
 We are weaning our economies off fossil fuels and the transition to clean energy such as wind, solar and wave power is well underway and likely to accelerate.
-As can be seen from the chart, the global renewables represented by INRG has performed much better than the oil sector represented by RDSB.
+As can be seen from the chart above, the global renewables represented by INRG has performed much better than the oil sector represented by RDSB.

-I have taken a punt on a few individual companies such as Orsted, Ceres Power and Vestas Wind for example but a diversified approach with the likes of this ETF probably makes more sense so I am happy to continue holding these shares.
-They currently make up around 9% of my green portfolio.
+I have taken a punt on a few individual companies such as Orsted, Ceres Power and Vestas Wind, Enphase and Plug Power for example but a diversified approach with the likes of this ETF probably makes more sense so I am very happy to continue holding these shares which currently make up around 10% of my green portfolio.

 As ever, this article is merely a record of my personal investment decisions and should not be regarded as an endorsement or recommendation - always DYOR!